 - Keeps coming back in the same place.

 Of course, you should be mindful of frequent bruises on children or older adults.
 Such bruising could be a sign of physical abuse.

 How Do You Treat a Bad Bruise?

-Most bruises can be managed with the R.I.C.E. method: rest, ice, compression, and elevation.
+You can manage most bruises with the R.I.C.E. method: rest, ice, compression, and elevation.
 In addition to resting and applying ice to the affected area, you can use an elastic bandage to reduce swelling.
-And propping up the bruised area above the level of your heart can optimize blood flow.
+Propping up the bruised area above the level of your heart can optimize blood flow.

 Most bruises only need treatment for a day or two before they start to feel better.
 Talk to your doctor if your bruise hasn’t healed within two weeks.
 Severe sprains and fractures can cause bruising, along with swelling and pain.

 In most cases, a bruise is a minor problem that will heal quickly.
-For more information on bruising and blood spots and how to treat a bad bruise, find a doctor at UPMC.
+To search for a primary care specialist near you, visit UPMC’s Find a Doctor.

 About Primary Care

 The relationship with a patient and their primary care doctor can be extremely valuable, and that’s what you get with UPMC Primary Care.
 When you work with a primary care physician (PCP), you develop a lasting relationship.
 Your doctor will get to know you and your history and can plan your treatments accordingly.
 Our PCPs offer a variety of services, including preventive care and treatment for both urgent and chronic conditions.
 With dozens of UPMC Primary Care locations across our network of care, you can find a PCP close to you.
 Schedule an appointment today.